danielorlando97/me-learning-english/9-exe.md

 - What color is that book bag?\
   The book bag is black

-- What color is this pent?\
+- What color is this pen?\
   This pent is blue

 - What color are those tables?\